See my Artist Resume / CV (pdf) for details.

 I generally perform and record my instrumental music as Twang Darkly, a trio (but sometimes also a moniker for duo or solo performances).
 You can hear it on my my youtube channel, bandcamp page, in a variety of digital download/streaming stores, and at upcoming shows.

-I fundamentally don't care about musical genre, but instead pursue a free-range approach of modal and impressionist ideas, branching out as takes my fancy.
+I fundamentally don't care about musical genre, but instead pursue a free-range approach of modal and impressionist ideas.
 Nevertheless, since people love to ask "what kind of music do you play?"
 I usually say things like interplanetary mountain music, rural space music, and such: playful terms meant to open more space than they delineate.

 I work out of Shreveport, Louisiana, where I am recognized by our regional arts council as a Northwest Louisiana Juried Roster Artist and Collectible Artist.